 - Ensure your SLT meetings are productive and hitting at a strategic and operational level and actually solving the issues

 - If you have a new team or are recharging the existing one go through a process to ensure you are working well together (we recommend a programme called the Five Behaviours of a Team, based on Patrick Lencioni’s bestselling book).

 Now is the time to analyse what has been working, and spend some time thinking and planning.
 Keep trying new things, and above all, ensure your leaders are trained and supported to lead their teams through the next period of working from home.

 When the first lockdown happened, many businesses were little prepared to facilitate widespread homeworking.
-Because this is the second time we have been advised to work from home, many are more comfortable with the realities.
+Because this is the third time we have been advised to work from home, many are more comfortable with the realities.

 But the practicalities of learning to work better on zoom or dial into the company systems have little to do with the challenges of leading, managing, training or developing our teams virtually.
 And these contribute significantly to how effective and successful our people and our businesses are.